 If an Adventurer is Impaired, they cannot take any action except to move at half speed.
-Any reduction of R for the rest of the skirmish immediately makes them Incapacitated.
+Any reduction of R for the rest of the Picaresque immediately makes them Incapacitated.

 Special Items #

 Most equipment doesn’t make a difference to Adventurers so there’s no point in tracking it.
 Items that confer abilities are special.
-They may be acquired from enemies or picked up in play by spending an activation; between skirmishes, they may be freely traded between Adventurers.
-Adventurer’s do not need to bring every item they have acquired to a Picaresque.
+They may be acquired from enemies or picked up in play by spending an activation.
+Between Picaresques, they may be freely traded between Adventurers.
+Adventurers do not need to bring every item they have acquired to a Picaresque.

-Some items (Scrolls, Edibles, and Alchemies) are consumable; use them once and they are gone forever.
-Others have a cooldown time noted in their description; after that many turns they are usable again.
+Some items are Consumable.
+Use them once and they are gone forever.
+Others have a Cooldown time noted in their description.
+After that many turns they are usable again.

 - Displayed items are aesthetic and can be used in any combination, so long as an Adventurer has enough slots.